MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-barcodescanner.md

 The control shows the camera feed in the app so that users can scan barcodes on all devices.
 The control is obsolete because of poor performance, and the mobile **[Barcode scanner](control-new-barcode-scanner.md)** control replaces this control.

 > [!NOTE]
-> The web barcode scanner control is supported only on Chrome, Edge, Firefox, and Opera.
-On other browsers and platforms, users will see a warning that some features of the app won't work.
+> The web barcode scanner control is only supported on Microsoft Edge, Chrome, Firefox and Opera browsers.
+All other browsers will show a warning that some features of the app won't work.

 ## Key properties